infinum/eightshift-docs/website/blog/2023-09-05-wrapper-as-a-standalone-component.md

 hide_table_of_contents: false
 ---

-As one of the most powerful features in the Eightshift DevKit, the wrapper is a component used for every block in the Gutenberg editor, but what about WordPress templates?
+As one of the most powerful features in the Eightshift DevKit, the Wrapper is a component used for every block in the Gutenberg editor, but what about WordPress templates?
 <!--truncate-->

 :::note
-[The wrapper](https://eightshift.com/docs/basics/blocks-wrapper/) is designed to be the ultimate top-level component that controls how your block behaves in the website layout.
-The wrapper is a sort of a 'section' in traditional builders.
-By default, you can control a whole lot of stuff, but there is an ability to add your custom attributes and fine-tune the wrapper to your project's needs.
+[The Wrapper](https://eightshift.com/docs/basics/blocks-wrapper/) is designed to be the ultimate top-level component that controls how your block behaves in the website layout.
+The Wrapper is a sort of a 'section' in traditional builders.
+By default, you can control a whole lot of stuff, but there is an ability to add your custom attributes and fine-tune the Wrapper to your project's needs.
 :::

 ## What are WordPress templates?